2Yr·

-Why I am a dividend investor - Introducing myself & my opinion on various investment strategies.
+Why I am a dividend investor - introduction of myself & my opinion on various investment strategies

-After polling the Getquin community, once again there was a very close race between Biofuels and the "older" topic "Why I am a dividend investor" came about.
+after I polled the Getquin community, there was another very close race between biofuels and the "older" topic "Why I am a dividend investor" came about.
 The dividend topic won by a very narrow margin.
 At this point, a big thank you to everyone who voted - your opinion is important to me.
-I will definitely discuss biofuels on my YT channel - if you want to see it here on Getquin - let me know :)
+I will definitely be discussing biofuels on my YT channel - if you want to see it here on Getquin - let me know :)

-The topic of dividends today is like the one about veganism on the stock exchange floor (https://tinyurl.com/364sdnc5) is very emotionally charged and leaves the objectivity in many financial forums to be criticized.
-Therefore, I would like to present here as neutral and information-based my opinion.
+The topic of dividends today, like that of veganism on the trading floor (https://tinyurl.com/364sdnc5) is very emotionally charged and in many financial forums there is a lack of objectivity.
+Therefore, I would like to present my opinion here as neutrally and information-based as possible.

-IMPORTANTThis is not an investment advice.
-It is also not an invitation to buy / sell financial products.
-I only describe my opinion here.
+IMPORTANTThis is not investment advice.
+It is also not an invitation to buy/sell financial products.
+I am merely expressing my opinion here.
 You are responsible for your own decisions.

-In the following I will first describe my personal investment goals, then I will present my stock market strategy and thirdly I will critically examine other investment philosophies and compare them with my opinion.
+In the following, I will first discuss my personal investment goals, then present my stock market strategy and thirdly, critically examine other investment philosophies and compare them with my opinion.
 The almost philosophical headings are:

 Who am I?
 (Introduction)